isaul32/ckeditor5-math/README.md

 __Custom typesetting__

-It's possible to implement with engine config.
-For example, this feature can be used when use back end rendering.
+Custom typesetting is possible to implement with engine config.
+For example, custom typesetting feature can be used when use back end rendering.
 ```js
 InlineEditor.defaultConfig = {
 	// ...